If you’re following the Plant Paradox program, you’re likely well aware of the importance of consuming lectin-free

 To understand the answer to this question, let’s review the humans’ four defense mechanisms developed against lectins and other anti-nutrients found in plants:

 - The mucus in your nose and the saliva in your mouth are the first defense line.
 They are called mucopolysaccharides, and their role is to trap lectins.
 A runny nose or excess mucus is a way for the body to defend against lectins; when we eat too many lectins, like in spicy peppers, for example.

 - Stomach acid is the second line of defense.

 - The microbiome in your mouth and gut is the third line of defense.

 - The mucus line of your intestines is the fourth line of defense against lectins.

 However, can you see what the problem is?
 The modern human diet, especially the Western diet, has a way of weakening these defense mechanisms with all its heavily processed foods and unhealthy lifestyle habits.

 Most of us have a weakened microbiome, low stomach acid, and all sorts of imbalances in the gut.
-That’s the reason we became unable to process most of the lectins.
+That’s the reason we became unable to process most lectins.

 Is a lectin-free diet forever?